Overachievement: Primary and secondary school

+This may also lead to a perfectionist mentality.
+Perfectionism is a personality trait that means a person who is constantly striving for perfection and approval of others and themselves. while it can be a healthy way of motivating oneself, it typically turns into an intense desire to not only succeed, but to specifically not fail.
+Perfectionists tend to tie their self-worth to their success, which leads to them overachieving in different aspects of their lives so that they are not rejected.

 Colleges and universities

 For college and university students, "there is a fine line between being a high achiever and an overachiever."
 In the US, "an increasing number of college students are literally making themselves sick in the pursuit of perfection", by setting "self-imposed but unrealistically high standards."
 According to Dr. Modupe Akin-Deko, senior psychologist at Buffalo State College's counseling center, "… maladaptive perfectionists set themselves up for failure by setting impossible standards for themselves, thus lowering their self esteem when they never reach their goals."
 Clinical psychologist Marilyn Sorenson, in her book Breaking the Chain of Low Self-Esteem, maintains that people with low self-esteem often find themselves driven to overachieve to build self-worth.